SolaceProducts/pubsubplus-aws-ha-quickstart/README.md

 # Stack structure

 The Quick Start will create the nested VPC, Bastion, and Solace stacks using their respective templates.
-The SolaceStack further creates sub-stacks for the deployment of the primary, backup and monitor message brokers.
+The SolaceStack further creates sub-stacks for the deployment of the primary, backup and monitor event brokers.
 You’ll see all these listed in the AWS CloudFormation console, as illustrated below.
 Following the links in the Resources tab provides detailed information about the underlying resources.

 ![alt text](/images/stacks-after-deploy-success.png "Created stacks after deployment")

 For external access to the deployment (explained in the next sections), the resources of interest are the
 *	the Elastic Load Balancer (ELB), and
-*	the EC2 instances for the primary, backup, and monitoring message brokers.
+*	the EC2 instances for the primary, backup, and monitoring event brokers.

-For messaging and management access to the active message broker, you will need to note the information about the ELB’s DNS host name, which can be obtained from the `SolaceStack > Resources > ELB, or the EC2 Dashboard > Load Balancing > Load Balancers` section:
+For messaging and management access to the active event broker, you will need to note the information about the ELB’s DNS host name, which can be obtained from the `SolaceStack > Resources > ELB, or the EC2 Dashboard > Load Balancing > Load Balancers` section:

 ![alt text](/images/elb-details.png "ELB details")

-For direct SSH access to the individual message brokers, the public DNS host names (elastic IPs) of the EC2 instances of the Bastion Hosts and the private DNS host names of the primary, backup, and monitoring message brokers are required.
+For direct SSH access to the individual event brokers, the public DNS host names (elastic IPs) of the EC2 instances of the Bastion Hosts and the private DNS host names of the primary, backup, and monitoring event brokers are required.
 This can be obtained from the `EC2 Dashboard > Instances > Instances` section:

 ![alt text](/images/ec2-instance-details.png "EC2 instances details")

-# Gaining admin access to the message broker
+# Gaining admin access to the Solace PubSub+ EBS

-## Using SSH connection to the individual message brokers
+## Using SSH connection to the individual event brokers

-For persons used to working with Solace PubSub+ message broker console access, this is still available with the AWS EC2 instance:
+For persons used to working with Solace PubSub+ EBS console access, this is still available with the AWS EC2 instance:

 * Copy the Key Pair file used during deployment (KeyPairName) to the Linux Bastion Host.
 The key must not be publicly viewable.
 ```